zukonake/lux-shared/postulates.md

   * lux shall be open source
     * but not necessarily free
   * multiplayer gameplay should be possible on relatively low-end PCs
-  * known overheads are not tolerable and should be fixed
+  * known bottlenecks are not tolerable and should be fixed
   * code should follow the [guidelines](code_style.md)